sparkfun/SparkFun_GNSS_mosaic-T/docs/rxtools.md

 !!! tip
 	Even if you aren't necessarily interested it, we highly recommend that users install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) before plugging in their board.
 For Windows PCs, it also includes the USB driver for the module that enables the Ethernet-over-USB support and virtual `COM` ports.

 Users should install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their computer to interact with the mosaic-T module through the USB interface.
-The software package includes the USB-IP driver[^1] necessary to recognize the board as an ethernet device on Windows PCs (1).
+The software package includes the USB-IP driver[^1] necessary to recognize the board as an ethernet device on Windows PCs.
-{ .annotate }

-1. On Linux, the standard Linux CDC-ACM driver is suitable.

 [^1]: On Linux, the standard Linux CDC-ACM driver is suitable.